 Associate Professor, Dr. Chu Thi Hanh, Vice President of the Vietnam Respiratory Association, Head of the Respiratory Department of Tam Anh General Hospital, Hanoi, said that the first-line antibiotics chosen for the treatment of community-acquired respiratory infections include three main types: penicillin, cephalosporin, and macrolide.
 However, research results from many published works in Vietnam and around the world show that the sensitivity of bacteria to these antibiotics is currently decreasing, and the level of resistance is even at an alarmingly high level.

-In a 2021 analysis, the CDC reported that the rate of hospital-acquired infections (HAIs) in the United States increased significantly in 2020, when the Covid-19 pandemic emerged.
+In a 2021 analysis, the CDC reported that the rate of hospital-acquired infections (HAIs) in the US increased significantly in 2020, when the Covid-19 pandemic emerged.
 Many of these HAIs were resistant to antibiotics or antifungal drugs.
-Several other studies on antibiotic resistance after the Covid-19 pandemic, such as studies in South Korea and the United States, also showed an increase in drug-resistant bacteria after the pandemic.
+Other studies on antibiotic resistance after the Covid-19 pandemic, such as studies in South Korea and the US, also showed an increase in drug-resistant bacteria after the pandemic.

-Reporting at the conference, Prof. Dr. Hans Liu, Bryn Mawr Hospital, USA said that the world is currently lacking inventions of new antibiotic groups.
-There have been no inventions of new antibiotics in the past 10 years, while the number of antibiotic-resistant bacteria has increased sharply, especially after the Covid-19 pandemic.
+Reporting at the conference, Prof. Dr. Hans Liu, Bryn Mawr Hospital, USA said that the world is currently lacking inventions of new groups of antibiotics.
+For more than 10 years, there has been no invention of new antibiotics, while the number of antibiotic-resistant bacteria has increased sharply, especially after the Covid-19 pandemic.
 "Use the best antibiotics for the indication, stop using antibiotics when no longer necessary with a shorter course to reduce antibiotic resistance," said Prof. Hans.

 During the conference, experts also discussed in depth the reality of lung damage in people with prolonged Covid-19.
 According to Associate Professor Hanh, the duration of Covid-19 is not just a few months as many patients think.
-"There are many cases where lung damage from Covid-19 still remains after 1-2 years," said Associate Professor Hanh.
+"There are many cases where lung damage caused by Covid-19 persists for 1-2 years," Associate Professor Hanh said.

 Pulmonary sequelae in long-term Covid-19 patients manifest at different levels of severity, from difficulty breathing to severe lung damage, requiring ventilator dependence.
 Some of the most common persistent symptoms are difficulty breathing, reduced mobility and decreased blood oxygen, prolonged cough, chest pain.
 In severe Covid-19 patients, after recovery, pulmonary fibrosis may also occur.